Tescuba/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

-## Adding DynamoDB Local and Postgres
+# Adding DynamoDB Local and Postgres

-We are going to use Postgres and DynamoDB local in Future labs We can bring them in as containers and reference them axternally
+I am going to use Postgres and DynamoDB local in Future labs I can bring them in as containers and reference them axternally

-Lets integrate the following into our existing docker compose file:
+Lets integrate the following into my existing docker compose file:

 ## Postgres